-The GONG Instrument: This instrument is based on a Michelson interferometer called a Fourier Tachometer and is supported by a highly automated, portable installation.
+The GONG Instrument: Is based on a Michelson interferometer called a Fourier Tachometer and is supported by a highly automated, portable installation, reminiscent of a spacecraft experiment in its design philosophy.
 The instrument consists of two mirrors tracking the Sun in elevation and cross elevation axes that feed light horizontally into a cargo container housing the rest of the equipment.
 The optical system is sealed by a filtered window with an aperture of 8 cm.
-The layout of the main instrument on the optical table is shown in the adjacent picture.
+The layout of the main instrument on the optical table is shown in the adjacent figure.

-Near the focus of the 1-m focal length objective lens of aperture 8 cm is a box that contains various optics that can be moved in and out of the beam to allow calibration of the instrument.
-A variable polarization retarder can be put into the beam for the line-of-sight magnetic field measurement.
-All of these mechanisms are under computer control and automated.
+Near the focus of the 1-m focal length objective lens of aperture 8 cm is a box that contains various optics that can be moved in and out of the beam.
+These optics allow calibration of the response of the instrument.
+A variable polarization retarder can be put into the beam to allow the line-of-sight component of the solar magnetic field to be imaged.
+All of these mechanisms are computer controled and normally operate automatically.
 A hybrid filter of 1 Å passband isolates the Ni I line at 6768 Å. This filter consists of a 5 Å, two-cavity interference filter followed by three birefringent elements.
-All of these elements are mounted in an oven whose temperature is stabilized to the order of 0.00001 K. The heart of the instrument is a polarizing Michelson interferometer having a path difference of about 30,000 waves.
+Two of these birefringent elements combine calcite and ammonium dihydrogen phosphate in appropriate thicknesses to produce a thermally-compensated passband.
+All of the elements are mounted in an oven whose temperature is stabilized to the order of 0.00001 K. The heart of the instrument is a polarizing Michelson interferometer having a path difference of about 30,000 waves.
 This is constructed to have a wide angular field and to be thermally stable.
-The cosine-squared transmission pattern produced by the interferometer is scanned across the filtered spectrum of the Sun by a rotating wave plate and, thus, modulation is produced by the main instrument, there is also an auxiliary optical set-up to image the chromospheric dynamic activities in H-alpha which is important for Space-Weather related studies.
+The cosine-squared transmission pattern produced by the interferometer is scanned across the filtered spectrum of the Sun by a rotating wave plate and, thus, modulation is produced by the presence of the Fraunhofer line.
+The phase of the modulation is a good measure of Doppler shift.
+Along with the main instrument, there is also an auxiliary optical set-up to image the dynamic activities taking place in the solar atmosphere which is important for Space-Weather related studies.

 Data Products: The GONG instrument acquires full-disk Dopplergrams, Magnetograms (line-of-sight), and Continuum images of the Sun using Ni I 6768 Å solar photospheric line at the cadence of one minute with a spatial sampling of 2.5 arcsec per pixel.
-It also acquires the full-disk chromospheric images of the Sun using H α 6562.8 Å line with a spatial sampling of 1 arcsec per pixel.
+It also acquires the full-disk chromospheric images of the Sun using Hlpha 6562.8 Å line with a spatial sampling of 1 arcsec per pixel.